totaldebug/pyarr/docs/RadarrAPIv3/movie.md

 ## Summary

-Delete the movie with the given ID
+Delete the movie with the given database ID

 ## Parameters

 Required:

-- `id (int)` Movie ID from Radarr
+- `id (int)` Movie ID from Radarr database

 Optional: